allegro/allegro.tech/_posts/2017-05-06-agile-testing-days.md

 During the whole event around 22 different workshops took place, 9 keynotes and around 30 other speeches / presentations divided into 7 separate, parallel tracks.
-I had the opportunity to attend the first two days of the conference and in this article I'd like to share with You some short review of the most interesting sessions and my impressions about the event.
+I had the opportunity to attend the first two days of the conference and in this article I'd like to share with you some short review of the most interesting sessions and my impressions about the event.

 ### Lectures